COVID-19 in a Child Care Centre or School

 - Ontario COVID-19 School and Child Care Screening Tool (PDF version)

-The child care centre or school will contact you when your child has symptoms and your child will need to be picked up as soon as possible.
-Your child will not be able to go on the school bus or public transit to get home.
+- The child care centre or school will contact you if your child has symptoms and your child will need to be picked up as soon as possible.
+They will not be able to go on the school bus or public transit to get home.
 Older students who are only mildly symptomatic and are able to get home (eg. walking or biking), can return home on their own if both you and the school agree on this.
 The student should be alone or be at least 2 metres apart from anyone else they are traveling with.

 There are a number of reasons when your child must stay home and not go to child care or school.
 These include: